Tokens with Meaning: A Hybrid Tokenization Approach for Turkish: Methodology

 \section{Methodology}

-Traditional NLP models primarily relied on word-level tokenization, where each word was treated as an individual token.
-However, this approach was inadequate for handling out-of-vocabulary (OOV) words, requiring extensive vocabulary lists that resulted in inefficient memory usage \cite{radford_language_2019}.
-To address this, subword tokenization methods such as BPE and WordPiece emerged, segmenting rare words into smaller, frequently occurring subunits, thereby improving generalization and reducing OOV occurrences.
-BPE, originally introduced for data compression \cite{gage_new_1994} and later adapted for NLP by \cite{sennrich_neural_2016}, iteratively merges frequent adjacent character pairs into subword units.
-Similarly, WordPiece, which was initially developed for speech recognition \cite{schuster_japanese_2012}, follows a comparable iterative merging approach but optimizes token selection using likelihood-based probability maximization.

-Morphological complexity presents a significant challenge for NLP tokenization, particularly in agglutinative languages such as Turkish, Hungarian, and Finnish.
-These languages exhibit a high degree of word inflection, resulting in a vast array of surface forms derived from relatively few lemmas \cite{martins_eurollm_2024}.
-In Turkish, for instance, the word \textit{anlayabildiklerimizden} (‘from what we were able to understand’) is composed of multiple morphemes: \textit{anla-} (\textsc{understand}) + \textit{-yabil} (\textsc{able}) + \textit{-dik} (\textsc{nominalizer}) + \textit{-ler} (\textsc{plural}) + \textit{-imiz} (\textsc{1pl.poss}) + \textit{-den} (\textsc{ablative}).
-Standard subword tokenization methods such as Byte Pair Encoding (BPE) and WordPiece often fail to capture such rich internal structures, fragmenting words in ways that obscure grammatical function and semantic interpretation \cite{kaya_effect_2024}.
-This misalignment reduces linguistic coherence and can negatively impact downstream tasks, highlighting the need for tokenizers that are sensitive to language-specific morphological and phonological features.

-The hybrid tokenization framework combines linguistic knowledge with statistical subword segmentation techniques to enhance tokenization performance in morphologically rich languages, using Turkish as a benchmark.
-The approach integrates rule-based morphological analysis with a structured dictionary of roots and affixes while incorporating Byte Pair Encoding (BPE) to handle out-of-vocabulary (OOV) words and ambiguous segments.
+We propose a hybrid tokenization framework that combines linguistic knowledge with statistical subword segmentation.
+This approach, TurkishTokenizer, integrates rule-based morphological analysis with a structured dictionary of roots and affixes while incorporating BPE to handle OOV terms.
 The objective is to create a tokenization system that accurately represents linguistic structures while maintaining computational efficiency.

-The tokenizer is implemented in both Python and Rust, each optimized for different use cases.
-The Python implementation provides flexibility and ease of integration into NLP pipelines, whereas the Rust implementation prioritizes performance through parallel processing and efficient memory management.
-The tokenization process follows a structured pipeline consisting of three key components: dictionary-based morphological segmentation, BPE integration for subword tokenization, and the inclusion of special tokens to preserve linguistic and formatting information.

-Morphological segmentation is a key component of the proposed approach, leveraging a dual-dictionary system to accurately identify and segment words.
-The root dictionary is constructed from high-frequency words extracted from large-scale Turkish corpora, ensuring that only base word forms are included.
-This dictionary is augmented with phonological normalization techniques to prevent vocabulary expansion due to phonological alternations such as final devoicing (\textit{kitap} $\rightarrow$ \textit{kitabı}), haplology (\textit{alın} $\rightarrow$ \textit{alnı}), and vowel hiatus (\textit{oyna} + \textit{yor} $\rightarrow$ \textit{oynuyor}).
-Furthermore, frequently used compound words such as "akarsu" and "çamaşırhane" are assigned unique identifiers to ensure they are treated as single tokens rather than being arbitrarily segmented.